hoskey76/Linux/Graylog 5.1/System Requirements.md

+# Overview
+Complete Graylog 5.1 install on Ubuntu-Server 22.04.3

+This is a collection documentation for my Graylog instance, I have tried to be as detailed as possible.
+As you will see, you can always run into some unknown obstacles so be ready to do your reasearch if that happens.

+To start this will be a single-node configuration.
+I will add more details about the settings of the server and the cluster as I move forward in the project.

+The end goal is to have an "enterprise-like" cluster running in my virtual environment.

+Begin with 'Defining System' to get started

+Please feel free to share your thoughts, I always welcome feedback!

 # Define Tool Versions
 I found it very helpful to define each component of the install to verify compatibility.
 Plus, this made it much easier to find the corresponding documentation I needed.